grafana/loki/docs/sources/getting-started/logcli.md

 Batching allows you to make larger requests than the server-side limit as long as the `--batch` size is less than the server limit.

-Please note that the query metadata is printed for each batch (it is printed on `stderr`), this can be removed with the `--quiet` flag.
+Please note that the query metadata is printed for each batch on `stderr`.
+Set the `--quiet` flag to stop this behavior.

 ### Configuration